-Since the beginning of July, we have been hosting a dinner and movie night at the River of Life Church on Broadwater Road on Friday’s from 7pm to 10pm, where a sit down meal was provided along with a movie.
+From the beginning of July 2021, we hosted a dinner and movie night at the River of Life Church on Broadwater Road on Friday’s from 7pm to 10pm, where a sit down meal was provided along with a movie.
 We ended this service February 2022.

-We have a Facebook page which has over 1700 members and continues to grow.
+We have two Facebook pages which has over 2000 members and continues to grow.
 This has been key in helping us to generate the funds needed to achieve charity status while providing a space for people to ask us for help including advice, food and home items.
 We also use this forum to ask the community to help in sourcing items or skills needed.

 On the 15th of September 2020, we received charity status.
 We are registered as SHOUT WSK and our charity number is 1191297.

 Our next venture is to open a premises where we can run a zero-food waste café using some of our food donations, alongside a charity shop to generate income.
 This will provide opportunities for both our clients and volunteers to learn new skills working alongside each other in our community.
 We have looked at the Emmaus model for inspiration and are so excited about this project and what it will do to help make homelessness in Worthing a thing of the past.
 Watch this space!

 If you would like to support us, you can donate, volunteer your time or donate requested items.
 Just drop us a message on our Facebook page or click below.